WeareJH/m2-module-import/README.md

 #### Jh\Import\Report\Handler\EmailHandler

-The mail handler will send an e-mail at the end of the import which contains every message which was recorded, including notices and debug if (and only if) a message was recorded which was equal to or above the minimum error level.
-The minimum error level is configurable, as are the recipients and from addresses.
-To reiterate, only one e-mail will be sent no matter how many critical messages occur.
+The mail handler will send an e-mail at the end of the import, if any messages/errors occur.
+Before sending the e-mail, the e-mail handler will pass the emails to strategy which can filter/organise the logs.

+A strategy is an instance of `\Jh\Import\Report\Handler\Email\Strategy\EmailHandlerStrategy` and the default is `\Jh\Import\Report\Handler\Email\Strategy\FingersCrossedMax`

+The provided strategies are as follows:

+* `\Jh\Import\Report\Handler\Email\Strategy\FingersCrossed` - Send all logs after a log of a given severity is hit.
+The minimum severity is provided as a constructor arg
+* `\Jh\Import\Report\Handler\Email\Strategy\FingersCrossedMax` - Same as the previous one with a maximum number of logs.
+Severity and max provided as constructor args
+* `\Jh\Import\Report\Handler\Email\Strategy\All` - Forwards every single messages regardless of severity
+* `\Jh\Import\Report\Handler\Email\Strategy\AboveLevelWithContext` - Sends all logs over a given severity with the previous and next 5 logs regardless of severity to provide context

+To use a different strategy globally for all imports define a preference for `\Jh\Import\Report\Handler\Email\Strategy\EmailHandlerStrategy` in your import module.
+You can use virtual types to configure the various arguments of the strategies.

+Or to scope it to a particular import, when defining your email handler virtual type, specify your strategy virtual type there.

 To configure the mail handler, you need to create a virtual type which specifies the constructor arguments: